Cogmasters/concord/docs/BUILDING_A_BOT.md

 # Building a Basic Ping-Pong Bot

-Building a bot is pretty simple with this library, but there are some basic things you have to do before brefore starting:
+Building a bot is pretty simple with this library, but there are some basic things you have to do before starting:

 1. Make sure you have all the build dependencies.
 The dependencies are listed in the [README](/README.md) of this project.

 2. Make sure that you have a bot token.
 If you do not [discord-irc](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) has instructions on building a bot.
-But your bot token in `bot.config`, replacing the `YOUR-BOT-TOKEN` with your own token.
+Put your bot token in `bot.config`, replacing the `YOUR-BOT-TOKEN` with your own token.
 We will be using this file as needed.

 # Ping-pong bot code